 - Finally, finding a white (or silver or gold) tree skirt can be challenging, since red seems to dominate.
 But, I’ve improvised a unique solution – a vintage 1960s “blond” mink coat that was in tatters (literally falling to shreds) lovingly wrapped around the base looks stunning.
 Real or faux fur coats and jackets are readily available at thrift stores.
 (And, if you are really clever, you can cut it up and make a proper skirt.)

 Want more holiday inspiration?
 Check out Susan’s Christmas on Pinterest.
-I’ve curated dozens of looks you are sure to love.
+I’ve curated looks you are sure to love.